-When I reflect on the postpartum/newborn days after bringing home my first baby from the hospital, I often only recall lots of snuggly nursing sessions, those tiny baby coos and of course the lack of sleep.
-One thing I tend to suppress is the hormone induced anxiety.
-But sometimes it pops up and I remember bits and pieces of the paralyzing worries and sleep anxiety I had that first week at home in little lightning strike style flash backs.
+When I reflect on the postpartum and newborn days after bringing home my first baby from the hospital, I often only recall lots of snuggly nursing sessions, those tiny baby coos, and of course, the lack of sleep.
+One thing I tend to suppress is hormone-induced anxiety.
+But sometimes it pops up, and I remember bits and pieces of the paralyzing worries and sleep anxiety I had that first week at home in little lightning strike style flashbacks.

 One memory that jumps out was this illogical fear that I would fall down the stairs while carrying the baby and that it would seriously injure or even kill him.
-It terrified me so much, that I would insist my husband “spot” me whenever I carried the baby down in the morning.
+It terrified me so much that I would insist on my husband “spotting” me whenever I carried the baby down in the morning.
 I wouldn’t go back up the stairs until he came home at night.
-Reflecting on that now, I think it was a mix of baby blues, hormones, and good old fashioned first time mom fears.
-But even as a veteran mama… I still sometimes experience anxiousness and worries.
-However, now they are sans postpartum hormones so they are much more logical and sensible stresses.
+Reflecting on that now, I think it was a mix of baby blues, hormones, and good old-fashioned first-time mom fears.
+But even as a veteran mama, I still sometimes experience anxiousness and worries.
+However, now they are sans postpartum hormones, so they are much more logical and sensible stresses.

-One thing I noticed that was becoming a trend, was that my anxiety generally was making its appearance at night.
-When the house was quiet, my brain got loud and the racing thoughts were consuming me.
-I talked to my doctor and we decided that because these episodes were concentrated to bed time only, that a sleep aid could be beneficial.
-Personally I just do not do well on these types of medications, so I declined and began researching natural ways to cope with my sleep anxiety and mama worries.
-After weeks of trial and error, some restless nights and literally ALL of the coffee… I developed a strategy that began working for me.
+One thing I noticed that was becoming a trend was that my anxiety generally was making its appearance at night.
+When the house was quiet, my brain got loud, and the racing thoughts were consuming me.
+I talked to my doctor, and we decided that a sleep aid could be beneficial because these episodes were concentrated to bedtime only.
+I do not do well on these medications, so I declined and began researching natural ways to cope with my sleep anxiety and mama worries.
+After weeks of trial and error, some restless nights, and ALL of the coffee… I developed a strategy that began working for me.
 And the angel choir sang, it rained rose petals, and there were champagne fountains!
-I was sincerely so grateful to finally get some peaceful rest!
+I was sincerely so grateful to get some peaceful rest finally!
 Ha!

-I’m no sleep therapist or anxiety expert, so if you feel that you may be suffering from more than the average mama worries, are experiencing panic attacks or depression, I absolutely encourage you to seek council with your doctor to discuss your specific concerns.
-There are so many helpful medications that truly aid in putting anxiety and panic disorders to bed (pun intended) that a conversation with your doctor is a great place to start.
+I’m no sleep therapist or anxiety expert.
+If you feel that you may be suffering from more than the average mama worries or are experiencing panic attacks or depression, I encourage you to seek counsel with your doctor to discuss your specific concerns.
+There are so many helpful medications that aid in putting anxiety and panic disorders to bed (pun intended) that a conversation with your doctor is a great place to start.
 For those who feel they may benefit from a more natural approach to sleep anxiety, it’s my sincere hope that you find the following suggestions helpful.

 1. Assess Your Bedroom

 Is it cool enough?
 Dark enough?
 Quiet enough?
 Is the bed comfortable?
 Is your room a mess?
-Your bedroom should be your sacred place, keep it tidy, cozy and conducive to sleep.
-If your room is a mess, it’s going to just add to the ever growing to-do list running through your mind.
-So assessing the bedroom is the perfect place to start achieving anxiety free sleep.
+Your bedroom should be a sacred place.
+Keep it tidy, cozy, and conducive to sleep.
+If your room is a mess, it’s going to add to the ever-growing to-do list running through your mind.
+So assessing the bedroom is the perfect place to start achieving anxiety-free sleep.

 2. Sleep Sounds

-This is a great way to involve your partner and to get more centered and connected to your body while detaching from your worrying thoughts.
-Touch is a great therapy, and can be the best way to loosen up those muscles from carrying kids all day!
+This is a great way to involve your partner and get more centered and connected to your body while detaching from your worrying thoughts.
+Touch is excellent therapy and can be the best way to loosen up those muscles from carrying kids all day!
 Trust me on this, ask your partner or husband for a massage at the end of a long day… I can almost promise they’ll happily oblige!

-Just remember, that mom-ing ain’t easy!
+Just remember, that mom-ing isn’t easy!
 I try to give myself a lot of grace at the end of every day.
-I pat myself on the back for my victories and I release my mistakes.
-Tomorrow is truly a new day.
-Ultimately, we are all doing the best we can navigating motherhood.
+I pat myself on the back for my victories, and I release my mistakes.
+Tomorrow is a new day.
+Ultimately, we are all doing the best we can to navigate motherhood.
 Losing sleep due to anxiety or worrying doesn’t do any of us any favors.
-So deep breaths mama; we got this.
+So deep breaths, mama; we got this.